arinmsn/Courses/Books/C_Programming_For_Absolute_Beg/README.md

 1. Study the VIM Quick Guide as described in Appendix B.
 2. Study the nano Quick Guide as described in Appendix C.
 3. Create a program that prints your name.
-4. Create a program the auses escape sequence \ " to print your favorite quote.
+4. Create a program that uses escape sequence \ " to print your favorite quote.
 5. Create a program that uses escape sequence \\ to print the following directry structure: c:\cygwin\home\administrator